U-M Comprehensive Cancer Center

 Make an appointment or have your questions answered

-The Skin Cancer Patient Care Center is staffed by oncology nurses and is just a phone call away to answer your questions or to assist you in making an appointment.
+The Skin Cancer Patient Care Center is just a phone call away to answer your questions or to assist you in making an appointment.
+Call us at 734-936-4068.